Angular Values of Nonautonomous Linear Dynamical Systems: Part II -Reduction Theory and Algorithm: Abstract

 \section{Abstract}

-This work continues the investigation of the previously defined angular values (cf.\ \cite{BeFrHu20}) for linear nonautonomous dynamical systems in finite dimensions.
-The $s$-th angular value measures the maximal average rotation which the dynamics exerts on $s$-dimensional subspaces.
-Our main theorem relates the angular values to the well-known dichotomy (or Sacker-Sell) spectrum and its associated spectral bundles.
-In particular, we prove a reduction theorem which shows that instead of general subspaces it suffices to consider so-called trace spaces which have their basis in the spectral fibers.
+This work focuses on angular values of nonautonomous dynamical systems which have been introduced for general random and (non)autonomous dynamical systems in a previous publication \cite{BeFrHu20}.
+The angular value of dimension $s$ measures the maximal average rotation which an $s$-dimensional subspace of the phase space experiences through the dynamics of a discrete-time linear system.
+Our main results relate the notion of angular value to the well-known dichotomy (or Sacker-Sell) spectrum and its associated spectral bundles.
+In particular, we prove a reduction theorem which shows that instead of maximizing over all subspaces, it suffices to maximize over so-called trace spaces which have their basis in the spectral fibers.
 The reduction leads to an algorithm for computing angular values of dimensions one and two.
-We apply the algorithm to several examples of dimension up to $4$, including a system of coupled oscillators.
+We apply the algorithm to several systems of dimension up to $4$ and demonstrate its efficiency to detect the fastest rotating subspace even if it is not dominant under the forward dynamics.

 \begin{AMS} 37C05, 37E45, 34D09, 65Q10. \end{AMS}